4GeeksAcademy/python-functions-programming-exercises/README.md

 ## How are the exercises organized?

-Each exercise is a small React application containing the following files:
+Each exercise is a small Python application containing the following files:

 1. **app.py:** represents the entry Python file that will be executed by the computer.
 2. **README.md:** contains exercise instructions.